 Leave me a comment below or shoot me a message over on Twitter.

-NB: I’m a tech comms strategist not a practicing journalist but I don’t own any Bitcoin. hashtagHAARP holds a tiny bit of ETH from our experiments with mining and invest in others — message me if you’re interested in hearing more.
+NB: I’m not a practicing journalists but for the record: I don’t own any Bitcoin. hashtagHAARP holds a tiny bit of ETH from our experiments with mining and I have investments in a few others — message me if you’re interested in hearing more.